com-480-data-visualization/data-visualization-project-2021-kcs/README.md

 > Find a dataset (or multiple) that you will explore.
 Assess the quality of the data it contains and how much preprocessing / data-cleaning it will require before tackling visualization.
 We recommend using a standard dataset as this course is not about scraping nor data processing.
 >
 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).
+>

-The dataset we will explore in this project with the Spotify Web API [1] which contains songs, users, artists, and playlist data from Spotify audio streaming platform.
+The dataset we will explore in this project is the Spotify dataset which contains songs, users, artists, and playlist data from the Spotify audio streaming platform.
+The dataset is hosted by Spotify and queried through the Spotify Web API [1].

 According to Wikipedia, “Spotify offers digital copyright restricted recorded music and podcasts, including more than 70 million songs, from record labels and media companies.
 As a freemium service, basic features are free with advertisements and limited control, while additional features, such as offline listening and commercial-free listening, are offered via paid subscriptions.
 Users can search for music based on artist, album, or genre, and can create, edit, and share playlists.”

-This data is high quality as it contains production-ready data that are users by millions of customers every day.
-We will not need pre-processing, or cleaning to use the data, and will query the API in real-time to build our website visualization.
-By doing so, we can take profit from the possibility to fetch user playlists data using Spotify Login widgets.
+The data coming from Spotify Web API is of good quality as Spotify is a company that highly relies on data.
+The API provides clean data and there will be no need for pre-processing nor cleaning.
+There is a ready to use Spotify Dataset available on Kaggle built from Spotify data but we will be directly making real-time queries to the API to build our visualizations.
+By doing so, we will be able to fetch user playlists data using Spotify Login widgets.

-The Spotify API is big, we will therefore specify here the endpoints and objects that we will use through this project.
-Those can be found in the Spotify API Reference [2].
+The Spotify API provides a wide range of queries, we will therefore specify here the endpoints and objects that we will be using through this project.
+See Spotify API Reference [2].

 #### Get Playlists

-In order to get multiple playlists to analyse, we use the following endpoints:
+The playlist data will be fetched using the following endpoints :

 **Endpoints:**
 - [Get Featured Playlists](https://developer.spotify.com/documentation/web-api/reference/#endpoint-get-featured-playlists)